Degrees of incomputability, realizability and constructive reverse mathematics: Main Proof

 The former follows from Proposition \ref{prop:sep-main4} as ${\sf LLPO}\leq_{\sf W}{\sf WKL}_{\rm aou}$.
 The latter is a known fact, which also follows from Proposition \ref{prop:sep-main5} as ${\sf LLPO}\leq_{\sf W}{\sf WKL}_{\leq 2}$.

 Now, we discuss on realizability.
-By Fact \ref{fact:LLPO-closed-KN}, ${\sf LLPO}^\Game$-realizability is equivalent to ${\sf K}_\N$-realizability, which may be considered as {\em Lifschitz realizability} (over the Kleene-Vesley algebra), and so the $\star$-closure property of ${\sf K}_\N$ has implicitly been known in the context of realizability (cf.~Lifschitz \cite[Lemma 3]{Lif}).
+By Fact \ref{fact:LLPO-closed-KN}, ${\sf LLPO}^{\clo}$-realizability is equivalent to ${\sf K}_\N$-realizability, which may be considered as {\em Lifschitz realizability} (over the Kleene-Vesley algebra), and so the $\star$-closure property of ${\sf K}_\N$ has implicitly been known in the context of realizability (cf.~Lifschitz \cite[Lemma 3]{Lif}).
 It is well-known that Lifschitz realizability validates ${\sf LLPO}$.

-If ${\sf BE}_\mathbb{Q}$ is boldface ${\sf LLPO}^\Game$-realizable, so is ${\sf WKL}_{\leq 2}$ by Proposition \ref{prop:beQ-eq-wkl2}.
-Then, as in the argument in Section \ref{sec:internal-Baire}, one can see that there is a boldface ${\sf LLPO}^\Game$-realizable function which, given $(T,a,b)$, where $T$ is a tree, $a$ witnesses that $T$ is infinite, and $b$ witnesses that $T$ has at most two nodes at each level, returns an infinite path through $T$.
-However given such a $T$ one can always recover $a$ and $b$ in an effective manner, so they have no extra information.
-This means that ${\sf WKL}_{=2}\leqcW{\sf K}_\N$, which contradicts Lemma \ref{lem:sep-main1}.

-Similarly, if ${\sf RDIV}$ is boldface ${\sf K}_\N$-realizable, then weak K\"onig's lemma for aou-trees is also ${\sf K}_\N$-realizable, so there is a boldface ${\sf K}_\N$-realizable function which, given $(T,a,b)$, where $T$ is a tree, $a$ witnesses that $T$ is infinite, and $b$ witnesses that $T$ has all nodes or a single node at each level, returns an infinite path through $T$.
-However given such a $T$ one can always recover $a$ and $b$ in an effective manner, so they have no extra information.
-This means that ${\sf WKL}_{\rm aou}\leqcW{\sf K}_\N$, which contradicts Lemma \ref{lem:sep-main1}.
-This verifies the item (\ref{item:main1}).
+In our context, this is because ${\sf LLPO}$ is a tidy $\forall\exists$-principle and ${\sf LLPO}\leq_{\sf W}{\sf WKL}$, so ${\sf LLPO}^{\clo}$-realizability validates ${\sf LLPO}$ by Lemmas \ref{lem:below-WKL-rCT} and \ref{lem:main-lemma}.